afro-coder/GoogleApi-scripts/README.md

 # GoogleApi-scripts

-Snippets of code that consume the Google Api's.
+Snippets of code that consume Google Sheets API.